Trekking in Nepal

 Nestling in the rain shadows of these unique vistas of soaring summits unravel profusion of lofty foothills, the home of the many Nepalese who delight in warm hospitality and friendship.
 These verdant terraced hills meander down to lush green valleys with turbulent rivers and to the tropical lowland and jungles teeming with countless wildlife.
 In its immensely diverse and undulating topography, varied climate and mix of people Nepal combines to produce a magical attraction for outsiders.
 Many foreign visitors come to trek one or more beautiful trekking regions.
 To trek, one does not have to be bizarre, neither a mountaineer nor an athlete.
 Anyone with a pair of strong legs, and the spirit for adventure to explore the exotic, will enjoy the thrills of trekking in the hills of Nepal.
 Walking in the interior of the country follows ancient foot trails, which meander through the scenic riverbanks, intricately terraced fields and the forested ridges connecting picturesque hamlets and mountain villages.
 These highly developed and well-defined trails have been used for centuries and are the hive of activities to encounter the locals.

-For visitors on extended holiday and with fewer restraints, there is an even more varied spectrum of adventure – be it rafting on the sparking rivers, safaris in the jungles, trekking to explore deeper into the alpine valley with perpetual snow and glistening glaciers.
+For visitors on an extended holiday and with fewer restraints, there is an even more varied spectrum of adventure – be it rafting on the sparking rivers, safaris in the jungles, or trekking to explore deeper into the alpine valley with perpetual snow and glistening glaciers.
 The more intrepid traveler may venture further up to scale any of the 18 minor trekking peaks.

 Trekking in Nepal can be undertaken throughout the year.
-There are four seasons related to the trekking in Nepal.
+There are four seasons related to trekking in Nepal.
 Each season has its distinct attraction to offer.
 The seasons are classified as follows:

 AUTUMN (SEPT/ OCT/ NOV)